pra85/wordpress-css-optimization/docs/README.md

 **Note:** The plugin creates short CSS URLs by using a hash index.
 This means that the first concatenated stylesheet will have the filename `1.css`.
 The CDN option with CDN mask enables to load the stylesheets from `https://cdn.tld/1.css` resulting in the shortest URL possible.

 When you use automated concatenation and the content of stylesheets change on each request, the hash index could grow to a big number.
 You can reset the hash index from the admin bar menu under `CSS Cache`.
 When you clear the CSS cache, the hash index is reset to 0.

+# CSS Delivery Optimization

+CSS delivery optimization enables asynchronous loading of stylesheets.
+The plugin provides in many options and unique innovations to achieve the best CSS loading performance.

+**Note** You can enable debug modus by adding `define('O10N_DEBUG', true);` to wp-config.php.
+The browser console will show details about CSS loading and a [Performance API](https://developer.mozilla.org/nl/docs/Web/API/Performance) result for each step of the loading and rendering process.

+## Async loading

+The plugin provides the option to load stylesheets asynchronous using [loadCSS](https://github.com/filamentgroup/loadCSS) enhanced with Media Query support for responsive loading and an option to use `localStorage` cache for improved performance.

+When using `rel="preload" as="style"` the stylesheets are always downloaded by the browser and the plugin will provide in a polyfill for browsers that do not support rel="preload".
+If you prefer to load stylesheets from localStorage, it may be best to not use rel="preload".
+When using debug modus, the Performance API result can provide an insight into what method provides the best loading performance for your website.